With the May Term Class in 97

 Summary/Conclusions

-The FDIB trip had all the characteristics of a trip I would have designed–full days meeting real business people, with business cards and an address for further contacts, a blend of cultural and business, a range of countries, overall, an excellent introduction to the varieties of Asian businesses and civilizations.
+The FDIB trip had all the characteristics of a trip I would have designed–full days meeting real business people, with business cards and an address for further contacts, a blend of culture and business, a range of countries, overall, an excellent introduction to the varieties of Asian businesses and civilizations.
 One outcome is curricular–we’re introducing an Asian/Pacific business course at Illinois Wesleyan next year.
 Another is that our trips to Asia will be using some of the contacts for site visits–particularly one outspoken Hong Kong woman who argued forcefully for cultural immersion for us and our students.

 Finally, while we were glad to return home, Asia can be like the joke about Chinese food.
 An hour later, you want to go back.
 I guarantee that for many of the first time visitors to Asia on this trip, it will not be their last.
 I’m hungry for more, but the FDIB trip helped me know what to order.

-the East is Red 1996
+The East is Red 1996

-Shantung and Taishan 1996
+Shantung and Taishan 1996 (2024 reminiscences)

 I was (and still am) fascinated with Qingdao, and in May 1996, after leading a May Term, indulged that interest in touring the Shantung peninsula.
 It was my first trip in China on my own, which meant, essentially, going from town to town in a car with driver.
-The driver was Feng Hong, or “red wind”, a classic Cultural Revolution name.
-His English was confined to “Michael Jordan #1”, incontestably true for the greatest of all time.
+The driver was Feng Hong, or “red wind,” a classic Cultural Revolution name.
+His English was confined to “Michael Jordan #1,” incontestably true for the greatest of all time.
 In fact, one of my fondest memories of Michael Jordan was watching a finals game in a yogwan in Korea (a room with a condom dispenser).
 The announcer (Taiwanese) watched Jordan float from the top of the key to the basket, and said, “Wow.”
 Not a Chinese word, but a universal description of MJ.

 Former British barracks in Weihaiwei

 We went to Qingdao, Yantai (Chefoo), and Wei Hai Wei, three of the important treaty ports on the peninsula.
 I was surprised by how much of the colonial areas were still extant.
-Mornings in Qingdao definitely required joining in dancing the the squares in front of the Bavarian style Catholic Church.
+Mornings in Qingdao definitely required joining in dancing on the squares in front of the Bavarian style Catholic Church.

 I also remember asking Feng Hong to stop at one point so I could take pictures of a harvesting team of machinery that was the most mechanized agriculture I had ever seen in China.
+Combines in China.
+A first.

-One other stop was a gem: Qu’fu, the home of the Great Sage, Confucius.
+One other stop was a note worthy: Qu’fu, the home of the Great Sage, Confucius.
 The main shrine was massive, a paean to the importance (reemphasized in contemporary China) of a philosopher who encouraged order and obedience.
 The Confucian exams for centuries defined winners and losers in the civil service, and remnants of the rote learning it required are still embedded in China’s educational system.
 Qu’fu was one of the few places in China I saw stars and heard birds (not in cages).
 It was tranquil, in other words.

 The literal highlight of course was Tai Shan, one of the most sacred mountains in China.
 It’s where Mao said, “The East is Red,” but Confucius sagely remarked, “The Earth is small.”
 I stayed in a Chinese-speaking guesthouse.
 At an ungodly hour, the phone rang and a voice announced (my translation—get up and get dressed, daybreak is coming).
 There was a PLA topcoat in the closet to protect me from the mountain chill; I threw it on and joined the throngs there to watch the sun come up over China.
 You can see me in the pictures: I’m the one without the cigarette.